 1 Let your health and exercise professional know you are interested in learning more about muscle strengthening exercise and ask about the benefits.
+What is muscle strengthening exercise?
 2 Address any concerns about safety (muscle strengthening exercise is safe, especially if you start with where you're at, progress slowly, and adjust based on how you feel).
+"Any movement using bodyweight or external resistance that improves muscular strength, power, or endurance, and may ultimately positively impact mobility, function, and independence."
+Muscle strengthening activities can even be carrying your groceries!
 3 Answer the questions in this tool to help you and your health and exercise professional best prepare to make an exercise program that's right for you.
 4 Together, create a muscle strengthening program that takes into account your disease and needs.
 5 Make a plan to do your exercises and schedule it in your phone/calendar.
 6 Check-in on your progress (either with your health and exercise professional or someone else who keeps you accountable).
-7 Check out additional arthritis exercise resources .
-8 Keep track of your exercise progress and disease symptoms.
+7 Check out additional arthritis exercise videos and other resources 8 Keep track of your exercise progress and disease symptoms.